A Stability Principle for Learning under Non-Stationarity: A General Theory of Learning under Non-Stationarity

 \end{theorem}

-The first term in our regret bound results from our initial guess $\btheta_1$.
-In the second term, each summand corresponds to a quasi-stationary segment.
-The third term is the cost of approximating $F_{N_j + 1}$ by $F_{N_j}$ at the boundary between near-constant segments.
+\Cref{thm-regret} contains \Cref{thm-online-strongly-convex} and \Cref{thm-online-Lip} as special cases.
+Its regret bound consists of three terms.
+The first term results from our initial guess $\btheta_1$.
+In the second term, each summand is the regret incurred in the interior of a quasi-stationary segment.
+The third term is the cost of approximating $F_{N_j + 1}$ by $F_{N_j}$ at the boundary between quasi-stationary segments.

-\section{Minimax lower bounds and adaptivity}
+\section{Minimax Lower Bounds and Adaptivity}

 In this section, we present minimax lower bounds that match the regret bounds in \Cref{sec-theory} up to logarithmic factors.
 Since SAWS (\Cref{alg-online}) is agnostic to the amount of distribution shift, our results show its adaptivity to the unknown non-stationarity.